Skip to main content

 Owner: payee-setup owner (finance or operations).
 Required record: classification note plus required IRS tax document where applicable.
 In a US reporting context, individual freelancers are treated as 1099 independent contractors; do not apply that assumption across all countries.
 If status is unclear, route to qualified review.

 Owner: accounts payable or funds-release owner.
 Required record: approved invoice, payout method details, release date, and remittance/confirmation record.
-If a reporting trigger, filing threshold, or document rule may apply, add Add current threshold after verification to the payee file with the verifier name.
+If a reporting trigger, filing threshold, or document rule may apply, keep that item in a pending-review state in the payee file and record the verifier name once it is confirmed.

 Owner: payables archive owner.
 Required record: acceptance record, contract, invoice, classification note, tax-document status, exception log, and payout confirmation in one place.